knimitz/windowmanager-service/doc/ApplicationGuide.md

 to a layer.

 -   `role` defines a regular expression that application drawing names are matched against.
-If applications match tis regular expression, the surface will be visible on this layer.
+If applications match this regular expression, the surface will be visible on this layer.

 -   `name` is just a name definition for this layer, it has no